jmcmeen/bioamla-hub/README.md

 This audio dataset contains 601 wav/mp3 files (600 hours) collected from five locations at Braulio Carillo

 ## Code
 Supplementary code examples are being developed to demonstrate bioacoustics and machine learning techniques using Python / Jupyter notebooks.
 These xamples will run best on a GPU equipped device.
-Code has been tested on Ubuntu 22.04.5 LTS and Python 3.11.9 using a both Nvidia GTX 1660Ti 6GB and RTX 3090 8GB GPUs.
+Code has been tested on Ubuntu 22.04.5 LTS and Python 3.11.9 using a both Nvidia GTX 1660Ti 6GB and RTX 4060 Ti 8GB GPUs.

 This repository is currently a work in progress with mutiple updates through Fall 2024 and Spring 2025.
 Check back for updates.